Universiti Tunku Abdul Rahman: Campuses

-UTAR also provides interest free student loans to financially needy students who are pursuing foundation or undergraduate degree programmes.
+Academic profile

 Accreditation and memberships

 All UTAR academic programmes are approved by the Malaysian Ministry of Higher Education (MOHE) and accredited by the Malaysian Qualifications Agency (MQA) and Public Service Department (JPA).

-UTAR has been awarded self-accreditation status by the Malaysian Qualifications Agency of the Ministry of Higher Education, which authorises UTAR to conduct self-assessments to accredit its programmes in accordance with the criteria set by the MQA, although this status excludes certain programmes that require a professional body's recognition.
-UTAR was awarded Premier Digital Tech University status by Malaysia Digital Economy Corporation (MDEC).

-UTAR is a member of the Dell EMC Academic Alliance, SAP University Alliances and Alibaba Cloud Academic Alliances.
-UTAR also a member of Alliance of International Science Organizations (ANSO), Association of Commonwealth Universities (ACU), Association to Advance Collegiate Schools of Business (AACSB), Talloires Network of Engaged Universities and a university member of The Alliance on Business Education and Scholarship for Tomorrow (ABEST21).

 Various departments and programs at UTAR are also recognized by professional associations and institutes across Malaysia, other Southeast Asian countries, Australia, the Commonwealth, and the United States.
 The UTAR engineering degree programmes are recognized by the Board of Engineers Malaysia.
-This recognition allows UTAR engineering graduates to practice in 23 countries including the United States, China, United Kingdom, Canada, Japan, Singapore, Korea, Hong Kong, Australia, Ireland, Russia, Taiwan, Turkey and South Africa under the Washington Accord.
+This recognition allows UTAR engineering graduates to practice in 23 countries under the Washington Accord.